scottie-l/reading-notes/reading-notes-401/Prep.md

 This process of weeding out the merely “good” for the truly great opportunities is easier when you value your time at $1,000/hour.
 Anything you can honestly justify doing for $1,000/hour is probably a good thing.

-<b><a href = "https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/">"How to think like a programmer"</a>
+_<a href = "https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/">"How to think like a programmer"</a>_

 The best way involves a) having a framework and b) practicing it